DNC Chair Tom Perez says Dems have stepped up Latino voter outreach

-AUSTIN, Texas — Democratic Party Chairman Tom Perez is pushing back on criticisms of the party’s outreach to Latinos, saying there has been “important and substantial investment in Latino voters across the country.”
+AUSTIN, Texas — Democratic Party Chairman Tom Perez is pushing back on criticism of the party’s outreach to Latinos, saying there has been “important and substantial investment in Latino voters across the country.”

 “I knew when I took this job we needed to up our game in every community,” Perez, the first Latino to head the Democratic Party, told NBC News on Monday.

-The party has invested in the run-up to the midterms upwards of $3 million in organizing, engagement, digital strategies, radio ads and more “and I’m proud of the work we’ve done,” Perez said.
+The party has invested upward of $3 million in 15 states in the run-up to the midterms on organizing, voter registration, digital strategies, radio ads and more.
+“And I’m proud of the work we’ve done,” Perez said.

-The remarks were in response to recent news reports on whether Democrats have done enough or spent enough this midterm cycle to turn out Latino voters, who tend to vote Democrat although their political leanings differ in various parts of the country.
+The remarks were in response to recent news reports about critics questioning whether Democrats have done enough or spent enough this midterm cycle to get the more than 29 million Latinos who are eligible to vote nationwide (according to the Pew Research Center) to do so.
+Latino voters tend to vote Democrat, although their political leanings differ in various parts of the country.

 A Latino Decisions tracking poll, which has been cited in several reports, found that more than half of Latinos said they had not been contacted about the election.
-A greater share of those who had been contacted said they were reached by Democrats.
+A greater share of those who had been said it was by Democrats.

-Adrián Pantoja, an analyst for Latino Decisions and a political science and Chicano studies professor at Pitzer College, wrote for Latino Decisions last week: “We find no evidence that Latino enthusiasm is down in this election.
+Adrián Pantoja, an analyst for Latino Decisions, a polling and research group, and a political and Chicano studies professor at Pitzer College in Claremont, California, wrote for Latino Decisions last week: “We find no evidence that Latino enthusiasm is down in this election.
 In fact, the likelihood of turning out to vote is trending in a positive direction.”

-Yet getting Latino voters engaged in midterms has traditionally been an uphill battle for parties.
-At a recent local meeting in South Florida, organizers from the Latino advocacy organization UnidosUS who were working on voter registration noted that many area residents were not aware of the upcoming midterms.
+Yet getting Latino voters engaged in midterms has traditionally been an uphill battle.
+At a recent meeting in South Florida, organizers from the Latino advocacy organization UnidosUS who were working on voter registration noted that many area residents were not aware of the upcoming midterms.

-Perez said he’s very optimistic that there will be higher Latino turnout than the 2014 election, the last election when a presidential candidate was not on the ballot.

 Perez said while Beltway consultants do important work to build organizing capacity, the party's lion share of investment "has gone to people in the field."

-Nearly $3 million has been spent in 15 states for organizing through voter registration, education and mobilization.

 In Arizona, the party hired two Latino field organizers who started in early summer.
-In California, the party’s state grant program helped pay to hire the first Latino constituency director; in Florida, the party helped fund organizing of the Puerto Rico community.
+In California, the party’s state grant program helped pay to hire the first Latino constituency director; in Florida, the party helped to fund organizing efforts in Puerto Rico neighborhoods.

 The party said engaging the Puerto Rican diaspora and those who relocated from the island to Florida, Pennsylvania and other places following Hurricane Maria has been a priority.

-Manuel Gomez, Coalitions director of the Pennsylvania Democratic Party, said the phone numbers have been a big help in locating people and then showing up to their doorsteps for conversations about the party and to urge them to vote.
+Manuel Gomez, coalitions director of the Pennsylvania Democratic Party, said the phone numbers have been a big help in reaching people and then showing up at their doorsteps for conversations about the party and to urge them to vote.

-“This is the first time they’ve (the party) really emphasized Latino and African American outreach,” he said.
+“This is the first time they’ve really emphasized Latino and African American outreach,” Gomez said of the national party.

-Perez said that more Democrats have registered to vote than Republicans in part because of the party’s work there.
-And in Wisconsin, the party began organizing Latinos and African Americans there that helped the party elect a state Supreme Court judge last April.
+Perez said that more Democrats have registered to vote than Republicans in Pennsylvania part because of the party’s work.
+And in Wisconsin, the party began organizing Latinos and African-Americans, and that helped the party elect a state Supreme Court judge in April.

-“Looking at the governor’s race there (in Wisconsin), it’s a jump ball,” Perez said.
+“Looking at the governor’s race there, it’s a jump ball,” Perez said.
 “We were in south Milwaukee two weeks ago at a Latino grocery store touting the importance of early voting.
-It paid off with a Supreme Court judge and I’m hopeful it will help win (U.S. Sen.) Tammy Baldwin’s re-election and the governor’s race there.”
+It paid off with a Supreme Court judge, and I’m hopeful it will help win Tammy Baldwin’s re-election and the governor’s race there.”

-Cook’s Political Report rates the Wisconsin governor’s race a toss-up between Republican Gov. Scott Walker and Democrat Tony Evers, the state’s Superintendent of Public Instruction.
+Baldwin, a Democrat seeking her second term in the Senate, is being challenged by Republican Leah Vukmir in a race Cook’s Political Report rates as likely to remain in Democrats' hands.
+Cook's rates Wisconsin governor’s race a toss-up between Republican incumbent Scott Walker and Democrat Tony Evers, the state’s superintendent of public instruction.

 'When they go low, we go vote': DNC's midterm messageOct.
 19, 201812:26